JNRowe/river-configs/sections/finalising.rst

 .. note::

-    ``sandbar`` is spawned hidden to prevent bar flashes when issuing per-tag layout changes or launching default applications.
+    :command:`sandbar` is spawned hidden to prevent bar flashes when issuing per-tag layout changes or launching default applications.

 Wait for any background jobs to complete::